Harakanyy/Logistic-Regression-Optimization/README.md

 The objective of the project is to gain a deep understanding of how machine learning models train on data.
 Moreover, the purpose is to gain knowledge on how models update their parameters using different optimization techniques.
 As well as to study and know the different optimization techniques used and their different features.

 # Project requirements
-1. Construct a class for the linear regression algorithm.
+1. Construct a class for the logistic regression algorithm.
 2. Import synthetic data from scikit-learn’s dataset class or use any dataset you wish.
 (Dataset must be for binary classification).
 3. Identify, calculate and print the loss at each epoch.